gaehlerm/SoftwareEngineering/README.md

 ## General Thoughts about Tests

+"Tests can only prove the existence of bugs, not their absence." - Edsger Dijkstra

 One of the main misunderstandings about tests is that they are supposed to prove that there are no errors present.
 This corresponds to Dijkstra's fundamental attempt to mathematically prove that a certain algorithm is correct.
 This failed miserably.
 Programming is too complex for such fundamental approaches.
 They won't work because the complexity in any decent-sized program is too high.
 It is simply impossible to prove that a program is correct.
 And therefore, it is also impossible to write tests that prove that a program is correct.
-"Tests can only prove the existence of bugs, not their absence." - Dijkstra

 Many people believe that the sole purpose of writing tests is to discover or prevent bugs.
 They couldn't be further from the truth.
 Of course this is one of the reasons why we write tests, but another reason is probably even more important: Tests enable us to fixate the behavior of the code.